Today’s Best Recipe is Dirt Cup pudding. They are also called Oreo Dirt Cups.

-They ask for them for dessert, to share at birthday parties, the possibilities are endless.
+They ask for them for dessert, to share at birthday parties, or as an after-school snack; the possibilities are endless.

 I love that the preparation is almost non-existent!

 They are sure to be a hit at your house too!